-If you're craving comfort food, Baked Potato Soup is all you need!
-Just like Chili's restaurant it's stuffed with potatoes, bacon, cheese and sour cream, this Loaded Potato Soup Recipe is savory and delicious!
+If you're craving comfort food, this copycat Chilis Baked Potato Soup is all you need!
+Just like Chili's restaurant it's stuffed with potatoes, bacon, cheese and sour cream.
+This soup is savory and delicious!
 Easy to make and ready in just over 30 minutes, it makes for a perfect weeknight meal!